Skip to main content

 Windows WSL2 Installation

-WSL2 has matured significantly since its introduction and is now the recommended approach for running OpenClaw on Windows machines.
-If you do not already have WSL2 enabled, the setup requires a single PowerShell command with administrator privileges followed by a system restart.
+WSL2 is still the safer Windows recommendation for users who expect Unix-style tools, local development workflows, or Linux service behavior.
+If you do not already have WSL2 enabled, the setup usually starts with a PowerShell command with administrator privileges followed by a system restart.

 Step 1: Install WSL2.
 Open PowerShell as Administrator and run: